-The following discussion addresses the Corporation's position as at March 31, 2012 with respect to corporate governance practices, and has been prepared in accordance with Regulation 58-101 respecting Disclosure of Corporate Governance Practices ("NI 58-101") and Form 58-101F1.
+The following discussion addresses the Corporation's corporate governance practices, and has been prepared in accordance with Regulation 58-101 respecting Disclosure of Corporate Governance Practices ("NI 58-101") and Form 58-101F1.

 1. Board of Directors

 (a) The following directors or proposed directors are "independent" within the meaning of section 1.4 of NI 52-110: